ZoeChiri/AgeDetection/README.md

 The model is doing a bit better here, I can't expect it to be 100% accurate since this isn't a regression model where we have the actual age outputs.
 That would produce better results, but I want to make this model on looks alone.
 I am not in the 25-30 demographic, but it is getting closer to my actual age.

 ## 3. Model Improvements
+Using DeepFace we get the output for the Jenna Ortega image above "Predicted Age: 25" Which is way closer than what we got using Caffe model.